-Daleep Singh is a nonresident senior fellow with the Atlantic Council’s Global Business and Economics Program.
+Daleep Singh served as a nonresident senior fellow with the Atlantic Council’s Global Business & Economics Program until 2019.
 He served President Obama and Secretaries Geithner and Lew from 2011 to 2017, most recently as acting assistant secretary of the treasury.
 During his tenure, Mr. Singh became a trusted senior adviser to the administration’s economic leadership on broad matters of economics, financial regulation, capital markets, and domestic growth policy.

 He joined Treasury in the Department’s Markets Group, where as director he provided the secretary and White House with timely analyses of financial market trends and events, including several debt ceiling impasses, European debt crises, and recurring stress from China and other emerging markets.
 In 2013, Mr. Singh became deputy assistant secretary for Europe and Eurasia, where he helped to shape US policy affecting more than fifty economies.
 He helped Greece secure a path to a sustainable recovery within the European Union, worked with Ukraine to develop its crisis management and reform plan, and contributed substantially to development of the Russia sanctions program.
 In 2016, Mr. Singh became acting assistant secretary for financial markets.
 In that role, he took responsibility for Treasury’s management of the nation’s federal debt; helped to shape the US government’s response to Puerto Rico’s economic crisis; raised public awareness of the need for greater transparency and integrity in domestic financial markets; and proposed new financing initiatives for infrastructure, housing, and higher education.
 Upon leaving the Treasury in 2017, Mr. Singh received the Department’s Alexander Hamilton award in recognition of his distinguished service and leadership.